-(CNN) -- Here's a look at what you need to know about nuclear power plants in the United States.
+(CNN)Here's a look at nuclear power plants in the United States.

 Reactors are massive structures, typically constructed with two to five feet of steel-reinforced concrete.
 The containments have an interior steel lining, and redundant safety equipment to add further protection.

 65 reactor units are "pressurized water reactors" and 34 are "boiling water reactors."
 These two types of reactors the only reactors that are in commercial operation in the United States.

 There are 31 licensed and operating research reactors in the United States.
 The majority are located at universities.

 Since September 11, additional security measures have been put in place at nuclear facilities that includes increased patrols, augmented security forces and weapons, additional security posts, heightened coordination with law enforcement and military authorities and additional limitations on access to the site of personnel in vehicles.